Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 2. **Bucket 2:** It is function scope with 1 identifier: parameter `studentID`,
 3. **Bucket 3:** It is scope of the `for` loop with 1 identifier: `student`

+Identifier belongs to the scope where they are declared (using `var`, `let`, `const`).
+As compiler parses through the code and find variable declarations (not references), it will associate that variable to the current scope.

-Notice the `students` reference at line 9?
+Also, notice the `students` reference at line 9?
 It belongs to red scope despite being rerferenced from blue scope.
 Variables are colored/scoped based on where they are originally created at (line 1), not where they are referred from (line 9).

 In perspective of Javascript engine, how did it decide that `students` (line 9) belong to red bucket/scope?
 We should conceptualize this determination of scope as a "lookup" process.
 Since `students` at line 9 was not declaration but a reference, it originally do not have any color/scope.
 We ask the current scope (blue) if it contains matching name and if it doesn't, we move on to outer scope (red).
 The outer scope have variable/marble of name `students`, so the variable reference in line 9 is determined to be red marble/scope.